-Historical Roots and the Development of Tort Law
+Historical Roots and Development of Tort Law

 The word "tort" derives from the Latin word "tortus," which means "twisted."
-The word eventually evolved into the French word "tort," which means "wrong."
-As described above, a tort is a type of civil wrong committed by one person against another.
+The word eventually evolved into the French word "tort," which means "wrong."2 As described above, a tort is a type of civil wrong committed by one person against another.
 The wrong may be committed against the person's body, reputation, property, or even business interests.
-A wrongdoer who commits a tort (known as a tortfeasor) may be held liable and ordered to pay damages to the wronged party.
-Equitable remedies, such as an injunction, may also be available in certain circumstances.
+A wrongdoer who commits a tort (known as a tortfeasor) may be held liable and ordered to pay damages to the person wronged.3 Equitable remedies, such as an injunction, may also be available in certain circumstances.

-Tort law has a long history as it has evolved in English courts for over a thousand years to address a variety of wrongs.
+Tort law has a long history, having evolved in English courts for over a thousand years to address a variety of wrongs.
 The distinction between private wrongs committed against another person and public wrongs committed against the state has not always been clear, and tort law developed alongside-and at times overlapped with-criminal law.
-Suffice it to say that the English common law system eventually adopted a system separate from that of criminal law by which a person (the plaintiff) could initiate private proceedings against another tort a type of civil wrong committed by one person against another tortfeasor a person who commits a tort injunction an equitable remedy in which a court may order a defendant to act in some way or, more commonly, to refrain from engaging in certain conduct ${\bf r}$ plaintiff a person who initiates civil proceedings against another person person (the defendant) to claim compensation for damages.
-While for hundreds of years tort law was primarily concerned with intentional wrongs, such as assault and trespassing, the law developed in the 19th and 20th centuries to include unintentional wrongs, also known as negligence.
-The Canadian provinces and territories-other than Quebec-inherited this English system.
+Suffice it to say that the English common law system eventually adopted a system separate from that of criminal law by which a person (the plaintiff) could initiate private proceedings against another person (the defendant) to claim compensation for damages.
+While for hundreds of years, tort law was primarily concerned with intentional wrongs, such as assault and trespassing, the law developed in the 19th and 20th centuries to include unintentional wrongs, also known as negligence.4 The Canadian provinces and territories other than Quebec inherited this English system.

-- 1 John Fairlie, Introduction to Law in Canada, 3rd ed (Toronto: Emond, 2023) at 4-5. - 2 Chris DL Hunt, "From Right to Wrong: Grounding a 'Right' to Privacy in the 'Wrongs' of Tort" (2015) 52:3 Alta L Rev 635 at 641, DOI: https://doi.org/10.29173/alr26. - 3 Margaret Kerr, JoAnn Kurtz & Laurence M Olivo, Canadian Tort Law in a Nutshell, 5th ed (Toronto: Thomson Reuters, 2019) at 1.
+1 John Fairlie, Introduction to Law in Canada, 3rd ed (Toronto: Emond, 2023) at 4-5.

+2 Chris DL Hunt, "From Right to Wrong: Grounding a 'Right' to Privacy in the 'Wrongs' of Tort" (2015) 52:3 Alta L Rev 635 at 641, DOI: https://doi.org/10.29173/alr26>.

+3 Margaret Kerr, JoAnn Kurtz & Laurence M Olivo, Canadian Tort Law in a Nutshell, 5th ed (Toronto: Thomson Reuters, 2019) at 1.